Explicit birational geometry of determinantal quartic 3-folds: Preliminaries

 There are five distinct families of determinantal quartics, assuming we restrict to matrices with entries that are homogeneous polynomials of positive degree.
 The degrees of the corresponding matrices are as follows:

-In analogy to \cite[Lemma 4.2]{LLV}, each of these families is characterized by the following property.
+In analogy to \cite[Lem.
+4.2]{LLV}, each of these families is characterized by the following property.

-\begin{lem} There are five irreducible families of quartic threefolds, each distinguished by a general element containing the following type of surface: \begin{itemize} \item $\mathcal{F}$ : a degree-six surface $S$ whose ideal sheaf $\mathcal{I}_S$ admits the resolution
+\begin{lem} There are five irreducible families of quartic threefolds, each distinguished by a general element containing the following type of surface: \begin{itemize} \item $\mathcal{F}$ : a degree 6 surface $S$ whose ideal sheaf $\mathcal{I}_S$ admits the resolution

 \item $\mathcal{F}_1$: a 2-plane. \item $\mathcal{F}_2$ : a quadric. \item $\mathcal{F}_3$ : a cubic scroll. \item $\mathcal{F}_4$ : the complete intersection of two quadrics. \end{itemize} \end{lem}

 The family of linear determinantal quartics